-The Career Closet, part of the Student | SHARE program, provides gently used clothing for professional and personal purposes.
-Items range from scrubs and casual attire to business casual and business professional clothing appropriate for marketing assistants and nurses to welders and CNC machinists.
+The Career Closet, part of the StudentSHARE program, provides gently used clothing for professional and personal purposes.
+Items range from scrubs and casual attire to business casual and business professional clothing appropriate for marketing assistants and nurses to welders and CNC machinists (available items vary based on donations).
 All items are FREE for students.

-Email cps@gotoltc.edu with all questions and inquiries relating to Career Placement Services.
+For more information, visit https://gotoltc.edu/career-placement/ or email cps@gotoltc.edu with all questions and inquiries relating to Career & Employment Services.